JVault

 Calculation method

-Where base_pricebase\_price is the base purchase price on tokensale, and min_guaranteed_pricemin\_guaranteed\_price is the weighted average price for each token unlock (in case of using vesting) at which each investor can be guaranteed to sell purchased tokens on DEX.
+Where base_pricebase\_pricebase_price is the base purchase price on tokensale, and min_guaranteed_pricemin\_guaranteed\_pricemin_guaranteed_price is the weighted average price for each token unlock (in case of using vesting) at which each investor can be guaranteed to sell purchased tokens on DEX.

-When calculating min_guaranteed_pricemin\_guaranteed\_price , it is assumed that:
+When calculating min_guaranteed_pricemin\_guaranteed\_pricemin_guaranteed_price , it is assumed that:

 1. The number of TONs raised will be equal to Soft Cap, and all tokens will be sold at the lowest possible price, taking into account all discounts and cashbacks (for existing tokensales that have already collected Soft Cap, it is assumed that the number of TONs raised so far will be the final one)